Question and Answer - Q33

-You can report the incident to your local police.
-There is an offence of having a dog dangerously out of control in a public place.
+You should report the incident to your local police.
+There is an offence of having a dog dangerously out of control (see Q653 for further information).
 The dog owner (or the person for the time being in charge of the dog) may be prosecuted and could face imprisonment and/or a fine and the courts can make a variety of orders in relation to the dog, which range from muzzling to destruction.

 - Can I have some information on how I can become a dog handler/ trainer in the police?

 - Can the police do anything about people who let their dogs foul on the pavement?